GMM-rgb/MaxCore_REMASTERED/README.md

 The RunnerService also known as runtime service, is a utility used in keeping programs in an active process state, or binding a runtime simulation to deltaTime Events.
+---
+METHODS:

+### SoundService
+This is pretty self-explanatory, it's a native-hookup to the operating system, and sound hardware.
+---
+METHODS:

+### StorageService

+### WindowService